-Lately I’ve been on a mission to simplify my life as much as possible.
+Lately I’ve been on a mission to simplify my life as much as possible, as a stay at home mom.
 I was determined not to go through another year feeling like I could never catch up and yet was missing out on the most important things in my life.
-I have simplified my cleaning routine, my children’s chores (more on that soon), my meal planning, my schedule and my business.
+I have simplified my cleaning routine, my children’s chores, my meal planning, my schedule and my business.
+As a stay at home mom and as a mom who works at home, I wear so many hats that it can be overwhelming!
+I knew I needed to implement some productivity routines to help me balance everything I had going on.

 I’ve discovered some productivity habits that really help me to streamline my time and my life in general.
 I find that by cutting out a lot of the unnecessary, or decreasing how much time I need to spend on my to-dos, I’m left with a lot more time and energy to devote to what I truly love and enjoy doing.